huhx0015/AB0_SimpleTodo/README.md

 # AB0: Simple Todo

-This is a simple Android application that allows users to store the user's TODO list.
+This is a simple Android application that stores the user's TODO list in a ListView.

-Time spent: 1 hour

 Submission Checklist